Take our PAD Risk Assessment now: TAKE THE QUIZ

 An Ankle-Brachial Index (ABI) test can determine if you have PAD or not and understand what stage you may be.
 An ABI test measures the blood pressure in your ankle and compares it to the blood pressure levels in your arm.
 This can detect if you have blockages that need to be addressed.

-Thankfully, poor circulation caused by clogged arteries can be improved.
-At USA Vascular Centers, we offer a nonsurgical, outpatient solution to treat Peripheral Artery Disease without hospitalization or surgery.
+Poor circulation caused by clogged arteries can be improved by treatment along with lifestyle changes.
+At USA Vascular Centers, we offer a nonsurgical, outpatient solutions to treat peripheral artery disease without hospitalization or surgery.
 We use advanced ultrasound technology to implement a balloon stent within the artery that has the plaque buildup.
 When used in conjunction with lifestyle changes and medication, circulation in the lower extremities can be regained.

 Share This Article